craftingcity/The-Known-World/Game Notes/NPCs/ala Alaturmen/Absolute Power/Alaturmian God NPCs/Grand Pantheon.md

 - magic, weave
 - Animan was the Idol that bore arcane magic into the minds of the fresh noids of Alaturmen.

-## Patrons of Need
+### Patrons of Need
 Often, someone needs a god's help, and noone can pick up the divine phone.
 When this happens, a patron of need will step in and answer the call to the best of their ability.
-They are the household gods.
+These are the most common household gods.

 #### Sama
 - the god of One Mindedness.